 You can still grow your own marshmallow root at home and add it to homemade marshmallows, or you can simply let it add a splash of beauty to your garden.
 Either way, the bees will thank you, as just like young children, they have a particular fondness for marshmallows…the flower, not the candy.

 Marshmallow is an incredibly easy herb to grow, and it’s thrived even under conditions of benign neglect in my garden.
-I planted it (along with a dozen other herbs) in a flurry of nesting activity right before my daughter was born.
-Of course with an infant in the house, just about everything else got neglected and few of the seeds grew.
-The exceptions were marshmallow and valerian, both of which thrived as I ignored them in the seedling trays.
+I started marshmallow seeds (along with a dozen other herbs) in a flurry of nesting activity right before my daughter was born.

-When they were finally thrown into the soil with no preparation they continued to thrive, and 4 years later I have a yard full of both valerian and marshmallow that tend themselves.
+When they were finally thrown into the soil with no preparation, they continued to thrive, and 4 years later I have a yard full of both valerian and marshmallow that tend themselves.

 Growing Marshmallow from Seed

-Though my extremely neglected marshmallow seedlings matured to produce thriving perennial plants, they’ll obviously do better with actual care.
-Don’t skip the cold stratification step, that’s required for germination.
+Don’t skip the cold stratification step!
 This can be done either in the refrigerator or right in the garden if the seeds are planted at the correct time.

 Cold Stratifying Marshmallow Seed

-Marshmallow seeds require cold stratification for good germination.
-This means they need cool, moist temperatures to mimic winter conditions.
 This prevents the seeds from germinating in the fall only to be killed as tiny seedlings over the winter.
 A bit of cold storage tells the seeds that winter has passed, and it’s time to get to work.

-If you’re planning to start marshmallow seeds indoors, the right moist conditions can be achieved either by storing marshmallow seeds on a moist paper towel, or with some moist peat moss, inside a plastic bag in the refrigerator for 3-4 weeks before planting.
-Keep them just barely moist, and leave the bag cracked open a bit for ventilation.
+If you’re planning to start marshmallow seeds indoors, the right moist conditions can be achieved either by storing marshmallow seeds on a moist paper towel or with some moist peat moss, inside a plastic bag in the refrigerator for 3-4 weeks before planting.

-You can also just place the seed packet directly int the refrigerator, no prep required.
 I’ve done it both ways, and I’m not sure there was a noticeable difference in germination rates.
 The first year I grew these, I just threw the seed packet into the door of my refrigerator when my seed order arrived and took it out for seed starting a few weeks later.

 Direct Seeding Marshmallow Plants

-Marshmallow can also be direct seeded into the garden.
 In areas with a mild winter, just plant the seeds in the late fall and they’ll germinate the following spring.
 In areas with a long cold winter, you can also just plant the seeds very early in the spring, as soon as the soil can be worked.

 Here in Vermont, there are at least 6 weeks of very cool temperatures in the spring before the frost-free growing season begins in early June, and the seeds can cold stratify right in the cool spring soil.